 Use a Large Round Mirror

 I really adore the mix of geometry of the items used to style this entryway.
 The round black planter and the large round mirror complements the long, textured rectangular bench with round legs.
-And let’s not forget the geometric print rug that adorn the floor and ties eveything together.
+And let’s not forget the geometric print rug that adorn the floor and ties everything together.
 This entryway is simple and not overdone to the point where it looks cluttered.
 Don’t forget to add a faux plant like the fiddle fig tree.

 Use Bright Colors